rapidsai/devcontainers/DEVELOP.md

 * [devcontainer-utils](features/src/utils/)
 * [rapids-build-utils](features/src/rapids-build-utils/)

-These scripts assume that apt utilities are available, and thus generally only run on debian-based images.
+These feature scripts assume that apt utilities are available, and thus generally only run on debian-based images.

 ### Utility features

-A few of the features install custom tools for the devcontainer ecosystem here, rather than just installation scripts of external tools and libraries.
+A few of the features install custom tools for the devcontainer environment, rather than just installation scripts of external tools and libraries.
 A brief overview of responsibilities for these features follows.

 #### `rapids-build-utils`

+<<<<<<< HEAD
 Most of the `rapids-build-utils` scripts serve to prepare the devcontainer prior to use, but you may use them to update the devcontainer after adding to your container's /opt/rapids-build-utils/manifest.yml file to add new projects.